How To Easily Draft A Basic Sleeve Pattern?

 Marking the arm length on a vertical line that is the centre of a basic sleeve pattern.

 The sleeve pattern is finished.
-Now, you can sew and test it with the bodice.
+Now, you can sew and test it with your bodice.

 Approximate fabric consumption